All the documents you need to let under an AST

 The advantage to the landlord of renting on a joint and several liability basis is that he or she can pursue any of the tenants for any unpaid rent.
 Effectively, the risk that one of the tenants might not pay the rent is transferred to the other tenants, not the landlord.

 Over 35 tenant promises (covenants) and other options

-	No tenancy is quite the same - each situation requires different terms.
-In these agreements we give you a choice of over 35 tenant promises and restrictions so that you can customise your agreement exactly as you want.
-Of course, you can also choose to keep in or take out terms that you would expect to be in such a template but might not need (such as a provision for guarantor and provision to use a separate managing agent) and you are given a choice to select which of the tenant deposit protection scheme you will be using.
+No letting is quite the same - each situation requires different terms.
+In these tenancy agreements we give you a choice of over 35 tenant promises and restrictions so that you can customise your agreement exactly as you want.
+You can also choose to keep in or take out terms that you would expect to be in such a template but might not need (such as a provision for guarantor and provision to use a separate managing agent) and you are given a choice to select which of the tenant deposit protection scheme you will be using.

 Tenancy deposit protection schemes

-	A landlord using an assured shorthold tenancy agreement is required by law to comply with the tenancy deposit protection scheme.
-(You can also use the scheme if you are renting a room to a lodger in your own house under a residential license agreement.
-Not only will it reassure your lodger that his deposit is safe, but the schemes offer a free service to resolve disputes.)
+A landlord using an AST agreement is required by law to comply with the deposit protection scheme.
+(You can also use the scheme if you are renting a room to a lodger in your own house under a residential license agreement.)

 To avoid arguments about what was in the property at the start, the parties should agree a detailed schedule of condition, listing every item of fixture, fitting and furniture and providing a note of its condition.
 Once you have agreed the inventory of the contents of your property, there is less room for dispute.